 Where such campaigns are not accessible to a brand, there are plenty of other tools which can be offered to consumers to educate and prevent damage, whilst championing a product.
 For example, attaching a small UV sensitive patch to bottles of sunscreen, which changes colour under different levels of UV intensity, alerting the consumer as to when they need to re-apply sunscreen.

-USP Solutions’ range of sun care tools visually demonstrate the damage the skin suffers under excessive UV exposure as well as how effectively sun care products can prevent this from happening.
-Benefits for the brand of implementing such tools include proof of product claim in a with-versus-without product demonstration, increased sales as the consumer realises the importance of protection and the efficacy of the product, and consumer loyalty as they appreciate the knowledge you have given them.
-Furthermore, the consumer benefits by using the appropriate product for their skin, increased protection from the sun and comfort in the knowledge they have gained from a brand they can trust.
+USP Solutions’ range of sun care tools visually demonstrates the damage the skin suffers under excessive UV exposure and how effectively sun care products can prevent this from happening.
+Benefits for the brand of implementing such tools include proof of product claim in a with-versus-without product demonstration, increased sales as the consumer realizes the importance of protection and the efficacy of the product, and consumer loyalty as they appreciate the knowledge you have given them.
+Furthermore, the consumer benefits by using the appropriate product for their skin increased protection from the sun and comfort in the knowledge they have gained from a brand they can trust.

 For more information on spending time in the sun safely, visit the World Health Organisation’s advice on sun protection here: https://www.who.int/uv/sun_protection/en/

 1World Health Organisation (2019) https://www.who.int/uv/faq/skincancer/en/index1.html